 About the MA in Fine Art programme

-Image above: Installation image from 'Nudge it – Kick it – Prod it – Push it –', the MA exhibition in Fine Art 2023 at Bergen Kunsthall.
-Photo: Bjarte Bjørkum
+Image above: Installation view from 'this is personal', the MA exhibition in Fine Art 2024 at Bergen Kunsthall.
+Photo: Clara Siliprandi de Azevedo Marques

-The study programme is research-based, and the faculty members’ own research forms the basis for teaching.
+The MA study programme at the Art Academy is research-based, and the faculty members’ own research forms the basis for teaching.

 Our master’s programme consists of four core areas: individual practice, exhibition practice, theory and writing.
 Each student defines her or his own artistic project to be developed over the course of two years through individual research, experimentation, individual guidance, criticism, and discussion with faculty members and fellow students.